SymfonyCasts/symfony5/sfcasts/encore-upgrade.md

 # Upgrading Encore and your assets/ Setup

 Just two recipes left to update!
 Let's do `webpack-encore-bundle` next.
-This recipe has changed quite a bit over the past year and a half, so depending on how old your version is, this might be easy.... *or* maybe not so easy.
-Let's say, "interesting".
+This recipe changed quite a bit over the past year and a half, so depending on how old your version is, this might be easy.... *or* maybe not so easy.
+Hmm, let's say that it might be "interesting".

 To see what we're working with, run: